Dire Straits: 1980–1984: Making Movies, Love Over Gold and other side projects

 In January 1983, a four-song EP titled ExtendedancEPlay was released while Love Over Gold was still in the album charts.
 It featured the hit single "Twisting By the Pool", which reached the Top 20 in the UK and Canada.
 The band won Best British Group at the 1983 Brit Awards.
-Dire Straits embarked on an eight-month-long Love over Gold Tour, which finished with two concerts at London's Hammersmith Odeon on 22 and 23 July 1983.
-King Crimson saxophonist Mel Collins and session keyboardist Tommy Mandel, who had played with Bryan Adams since 1981, joined the live line-up to help Clark cover his increasingly detailed keyboard parts and arrangements.
+Dire Straits embarked on the eight-month-long Love over Gold Tour, which finished with two concerts at London's Hammersmith Odeon on 22 and 23 July 1983.
+King Crimson saxophonist Mel Collins and session keyboardist Tommy Mandel, who had played with Bryan Adams since 1981, joined the live lineup to help Clark cover his increasingly detailed keyboard parts and arrangements.
 The double album Alchemy Live was a recording of excerpts from the final two concerts and was reportedly released without studio overdubs.
 It was released in March 1984, reaching the Top 3 in the UK Albums Chart.

 During 1983 and 1984, Mark Knopfler was also involved with other projects outside of Dire Straits, some of which other band members contributed towards.
 Knopfler and Terry Williams contributed to Phil Everly´s and Cliff Richard´s UK hit single "She Means Nothing To Me", released in early 1983, and Knopfler had also expressed his interest writing film music, and after producer David Puttnam responded he wrote and produced the music score to the film Local Hero.
 The album was released in April 1983 and received a BAFTA Award nomination for Best Original Film Music the following year.
 Alan Clark contributed significantly, and other Dire Straits members Illsley, Lindes and Williams played on one track, "Freeway Flyer", while Gerry Rafferty sang lead vocals on "The Way It Always Starts".
-The closing track on the album and played during the credits in the film is the instrumental "Going Home: Theme of the Local Hero" which was released as a single, and remains very popular among football fans, especially those of Knopfler’s home town club, Newcastle United, as it is played as the team runs out before every home game.
+The closing track on the album and played during the credits in the film is the instrumental "Going Home: Theme of the Local Hero" which was released as a single, and remains popular among football fans, especially those of Knopfler’s hometown club, Newcastle United, as it is played as the team runs out before every home game.
 The track immediately became a popular live staple for Dire Straits, entering the band's repertoire from 1983 onwards.

 "Local Hero" was followed in 1984 by Cal, which was also released on album and to which John Illsley and Terry Williams contributed, and Comfort and Joy, which also featured contributions from Williams.
-Also, during this time Knopfler produced Bob Dylan's Infidels which also featured Alan Clark, as well as albums for Aztec Camera and Willy DeVille.
-Also in 1984, John Illsley released his first solo album, Never Told a Soul, to which Knopfler, Clark and Williams all contributed.
+Also, during this time Knopfler produced Bob Dylan's Infidels, which also featured Alan Clark, as well as albums for Aztec Camera and Willy DeVille.
+Also in 1984, John Illsley released his first solo album, Never Told a Soul, to which Knopfler, Clark and Williams contributed.
 Knopfler also teamed up with Bryan Ferry to contribute lead guitar to one track from his solo album Boys and Girls, released in June 1985.